HATBE/WebAppCollection/README.md

-In this repository i add all cool little ideas i have.
+In this repository i add all cool little ideas i have, that dont deserve a own repository.

 Some examples:

 - A Pong Game with vanilla JS
-- a Tic Tac Toe Game for the JS console
+- A Tic Tac Toe Game for the JS console
 - ...

 Have a look!
 You can open the folders and see screenshots of the project.